Alur language: Consonants

+Central Sudanic influence

+The Alur language has significant influence from neighboring Central Sudanic languages, as the Alur are largely descended from central Sudanic speakers who shifted to a Luo language relatively recently.

 Orthography

 The Alur language has no officially accepted orthography.
 Some informal conventions have been established in written materials and road signs.

 There is usually no written tonal distinction.
 Second, the phonemic distinction between and //ng// is occasionally reflected in the orthography, with represented by 'ŋ' and //ng// represented by 'ng'.
 However, is also frequently written as 'ng', confusing it orthographically with //ng//.